-Deploy design review service for project teams
+B. Deploy design review service for project teams

-Design a process whereby project stakeholders can request an architecture review.
+Institute a process whereby project stakeholders can request an design review.
 This service may be provided centrally within the organization or distributed across existing staff, but all reviewers must be trained on performing the reviews completely and consistently.